Azure/azure-quickstart-templates/demos/monitor-servicehealth-alert/README.md

 ---
-description: This template allows you to deploy a simple alert which uses an action group to send email notifications for any Service Health records in the Azure Activity Log
+description: This template allows you to deploy a simple alert that uses an action group to send email notifications for any Service Health records in the Azure Activity Log
 page_type: sample
 products:
 - azure